wagtail/wagtail/docs/reference/streamfield/blocks.rst

    :param min_num: Minimum number of sub-blocks that the stream must have.
    :param max_num: Maximum number of sub-blocks that the stream may have.
    :param block_counts: Specifies the minimum and maximum number of each block type, as a dictionary mapping block names to dicts with (optional) ``min_num`` and ``max_num`` fields.
+   :param collapsed: When true, all blocks are initially collapsed.

    .. code-block:: python